Tazovsky/shiny-req-example/README.md

-# shiny-req-example
-Examples of use "shiny::req"
+Examples of use "shiny::req" function.